-Newsletters are especially helpful after a fundraising event where you can thank those involved and tell how much money was raised.
-You could take information in a newsletter and put it in a blog and get two for the price of one.
+Newsletters are beneficial after a fundraising event to thank those involved and tell how much money was raised.
+You could take information in a newsletter and put it in a blog, and get two for the price of one.

 Have Questions about Digital Marketing for your Nonprofit or NGO?

-Send us a message, and lets come up with a personalized digital marketing plan for your organization.
+Send us a message, and let’s develop a personalized digital marketing plan for your organization.